terraform-linters/tflint/docs/user-guide/config.md

 # Configuring TFLint

 You can change the behavior not only in CLI flags but also in config files.
-By default, TFLint looks up `.tflint.hcl` according to the following priority:
+TFLint loads config files according to the following priority order:

+1. File passed by the `--config` option
+2. File set by the `TFLINT_CONFIG_FILE` environment variable
-- Current directory (`./.tflint.hcl`)
+3. Current directory (`./.tflint.hcl`)
-- Home directory (`~/.tflint.hcl`)
+4. Home directory (`~/.tflint.hcl`)

-However, if `--chdir` or `--recursive` is used, the config file will be loaded relative to the module (changed) directory.

 The config file is written in [HCL](https://github.com/hashicorp/hcl).
 An example is shown below: